Elephant Nature Park: History

 Chailert was listed in a special 2005 post-tsunami issue of the Asian edition of Time magazine as one of "Asia's heroes".
-However, the boycott campaign had made her an embarrassment to the Thai government and had led to death threats and to Friends of the Asian Elephant, a government-funded organization that had done work to improve conditions for elephants, ending its funding of her work.
+However, the boycott campaign made her an embarrassment to the Thai government and led to death threats.
+Friends of the Asian Elephant, a government-funded organization that had done work to improve conditions for elephants, ending its funding of her work.

-By 2005, 17 of the elephants Chailert had rescued were adults, and she had also opened a travel agency in Chiang Mai.
+By 2005, 17 of the elephants Chailert had rescued were adults, and she opened a travel agency in Chiang Mai.
 By this time, the park no longer offered performances and had shifted to a business model in which visitors could come help care for the elephants.

 In 2010, the park housed 33 elephants, and visitors could stay for up to a month, paying $400/week.

 In 2011, Elephant Nature Park received support from Elephant Aid International for mahout training as well as alleviating foot disease and stress levels among elephants and improving their diet, sanitation, and opportunities for exercise.

 In 2013, Erawan Elephant Retirement Park opened in western Thailand on 50 hectares of land beside the River Kwai, an hour from Kanchanaburi, as an extension of the original park and using the same business model.
 It started out with five elephants, one of which died in the first year.
 In 2014, there were 37 elephants at Elephant Nature Park.

 As of 2016, Chailert had rescued a total of 200 distressed elephants, and there were branch elephant parks in Surin and in Cambodia, as well as plans to open a fifth park in Phuket.
 That work is coordinated by the Save Elephant Foundation, run by the same people.
 Chailert has also been successful in convincing several independent camps to improve the lives of elephants and forbid tourists from riding them, through her Saddle Off! outreach program.